vipulnaik/working-drafts/lesswrong/coronavirus-california-case-growth-rate.md

   expect the number to be hit by around April 3.
 For comparison, there are currently 4,643 cases.

+  *Addendum 2020-04-01*: The super-optimistic case seems pretty much ruled out; I now expect at least 15,000 confirmed cases, and at least April 10 to hit that number.

 * My estimate range for the number of confirmed positive cases from people already tested is 10,000 to 40,000.
 With the optimistic (but not super-optimistic) assumption that almost all people who had the disease are already tested, I expect us to hit this number by around April 3, after which the growth rate of confirmed positive cases will slow down to a trickle.

+  *Addendum 2020-04-01*: Due to what appears to be test processing backlog, I expect an additional 1 to 2 weeks for the test processing backlog to clear.
+So, rather than April 3, I will give an estimate of ~April 17.

 * Given the huge time lags and variation in time lags, it will be hard, even after case growth stops, to know whether level 2 was